JosipHuzovic/Cybersecurity-Portfolio/Homelab Project/Homelab-Blueprint.md

 ---
 ## Phase 3 – Initial Exploitation with Metasploit

-With our initial reconnaissance complete and services identified, it's time to attempt exploitation.
-In this phase, we’ll use Metasploit to exploit a known vulnerability in the vsFTPd service running on port 21 of the target machine.
+**Objective:** Leverage known vulnerabilities to gain unauthorized access to the target system using Metasploit Framework.

+**Overview:** This phase simulates a real-world attack by exploiting the vulnerable vsFTPd service on Metasploitable2, providing experience with vulnerability identification, module selection, and command execution through a remote shell.

 **Step 1**: Identify a Target Service.
 From our earlier nmap -sV results, we found that port 21 is open and running vsFTPd (version 2.3.4), which is known to have a backdoor vulnerability.